RevisitingSSI/RevisitingSSI.com/_pages/project.md

 Details about Phase 2 participation will be shared in late January based on Phase 1 outputs.

-Details about Phase 2 participation will be shared in late January based on Phase 1 outputs.

 ## Phase 1 Topics

 In 2016, the original *Ten Principles of Self-Sovereign Identity (SSI)* provided a foundation for decentralized, privacy-respecting identity.
 A decade later, digital identity operates within a transformed landscape containing: AI inference, behavioral design, biometric systems, platform governance, global data markets, and widening social inequalities.